 So go ahead and give it a try.
 In mere minutes, you’ll have a beautiful cloud of meringue ready to flavor and bake.
 You can drop the meringue by spoonfuls onto a baking sheet or use a piping bag to make beautifully decorative shapes.
 With a little practice, you can even make beautiful hearts for your Valentine.
 The baked hearts can be dipped in melted chocolate for an extra special Valentine’s Day treat.

 Trust me, once you’ve mastered making the perfect meringue, you’ll be on your way to making a whole host of meringue based recipes.
 If you’re a henkeeper like me, you’ll love whipping fresh egg whites from your flock’s eggs into a mile high meringue before baking it to share with friends and family.
-If you’re looking for a few new recipes that feature meringue, I’d highly recommend Individual Baked Alaska or my Great Grandmother’s Daffodil Cake that I shared in the February/March issue of From Scratch Magazine.
+If you’re looking for a few new recipes that feature meringue, I’d highly recommend Individual Baked Alaska or my Great Grandmother’s Daffodil Cake.
 Your family will be glad that you became a master at making fresh meringue!